zazuko/knowledge-graph-forum/README.md

 Presenters will be given 20 minutes to present their use case, followed by a 10-minute discussion slot.
 The focus will be on the practical aspects of implementation.
 It is important to note that vendor sales pitches are prohibited.

 The event will also provide an excellent opportunity for networking and conversation on topics arising from the sessions.
+We'll conclude with a traditional Apéro Riche, a customary Swiss-style way to cap off a productive day with an assortment of drinks, finger foods, and snacks, ensuring a perfect blend of professional enrichment and social interaction.

 The 2024 edition of the Knowledge Graph Forum is scheduled for **May 30, 2024 (Thursday)**.
 The venue is at the Roche Tower in Basel, Switzerland, generously provided by [Roche](https://en.wikipedia.org/wiki/Roche).